gr0uch/simulacra/README.md

 bindObject(state, binding, node)
 ```

 Instead of returning a new Node, it will return the Node that was passed in, so it's not necessary to manually append the return value to the DOM.
-All *change* and *mount* functions will be run.
+All *change* functions will be run so that event binding can happen, but return values will be ignored.
 If the Node could not be rehydrated properly, it will throw an error.

 ## License